QTM 350 - Data Science Computing

 This feature can cause problems listing files stored with

-where it is possible to have more than one image with the same
+cameras, where it is possible to have more than one image with

-timestamp.
-In such a case, the photos cannot be listed in the
+the same timestamp.
+In such a case, the photos cannot be listed

-sequence in which they were taken.
-To ensure the same sort order
+in the sequence in which they were taken.
+To ensure the same

-for time and for lexicographical sorting, set the environment
+sort order for time and for lexicographical sorting, set the

-variable LS_SAMESORT or use the --yy option.
-This causes llss to
+environment variable LS_SAMESORT or use the -y option.
+This

-reverse the lexicographical sort order when sorting files with the
+causes ls to reverse the lexicographical sort order when sorting

 default when output is not to a terminal.